bartozl/planning-algorithms-visualization/README.md

   - CTRL + mouse movement: delete a cell

   -  R: reset the world keeping the source, the goal and the walls
-  - Q: reset the world completely
+  - Q: reset the world completely and print a recap of all the previous runs
   - S: take a screen-shot of the world
   - D: execute Dijkstra algorithm
   - G: execute Greed Best First algorithm